-The unaudited pro forma consolidated financial statements for the three months ended March 31, 1997 and for the year ended December 31, 1996 present the results of operations of the Company assuming that the Roche Loan, the Settlement Payment, the Rights Offering and effectiveness of the Amended Credit Agreement had occurred as of the beginning of the period, in the case of the pro forma statement of operations, or March 31, 1997, in the case of the pro forma balance sheet.
+The unaudited pro forma consolidated financial statements for the year ended December 31, 1996 present the results of operations of the Company assuming that the Roche Loan, the Settlement Payment, the Rights Offering and effectiveness of the Amended Credit Agreement had occurred as of the beginning of the period, in the case of the pro forma statement of operations, or December 31, 1996, in the case of the pro forma balance sheet.
 The proceeds of the Rights Offering have been assumed to be applied as set forth under "Use of Proceeds".
-In the opinion of management, the unaudited pro forma financial statements for the three months ended March 31, 1997 and for the year ended December 31, 1996 include all material adjustments necessary to restate the Company's historical results.
+In the opinion of management, the unaudited pro forma financial statements for the year ended December 31, 1996 include all material adjustments necessary to restate the Company's historical results.
 The adjustments required to reflect such assumptions are described in the Notes to the unaudited pro forma financial statements and are set forth in the "Pro Forma Adjustments" columns.